 Many students spend too much time thinking about how to start a personal statement.
 Here is a tip:

 Stop thinking and start writing.
 Start writing with whatever comes to your mind.
 This will help you compile a rough draft that you can convert into a perfect essay by refining.

 Write no matter what, you would write extra as well as irrelevant but it does not matter as it is just a draft.
 Rough drafts are very helpful in crafting a perfect essay.

 This will help you gather sufficient information on which you can write a good personal mission statement to get yourself admitted into your dream college.

 Once you are done writing your draft, it's time to start the artwork.
 Start crafting your draft in every way possible.

 Insert sentences that grab the reader's attention and make them read your statement carefully.

-In this section, you will learn things you need to avoid and things you must include in your essay
+In this section, you will learn things that you need to avoid and things you must include in your essay.

 - Academic and formal writing never appreciate slang.
 Believe it or not, the people sitting on the admission committee are not great fans either.